robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 .. note:: If a library is imported multiple times with different arguments__,
           a new instance is created every time regardless the scope.

-When the `TEST SUITE` or `GLOBAL` scopes are used with test libraries that have a state, it is recommended that libraries have some special keyword for cleaning up the state.
+When the `SUITE` or `GLOBAL` scopes are used with libraries that have a state, it is recommended that libraries have some special keyword for cleaning up the state.
 This keyword can then be used, for example, in a suite setup or teardown to ensure that test cases in the next test suites can start from a known state.
 For example,